ChuanMeng/QPP4CS/README.md

 The output file would include ```qid \t predicted performance``` per line.
 `--checkpoint_name` shows the saved checkpoints to be inferred.
 Please make sure the value of `--target_metric` is consistent with the one used during training.
-For example, if `--checkpoint_name` is `or-quac-train.manual-bm25-1000.manual-NQAQPP-recall@100`, which means that the model is trained to approximate the values of Recall@100 during training, `--target_metric` should be set to `recall@100`.
+For example, if `--checkpoint_name` is `or-quac-train.manual-bm25-1000.manual-NQAQPP-recall@100`, which means that the model is trained to approximate the values of Recall@100 during training, `--target_metric` used during inference should be set to `recall@100`.

 ConvDR has a specially-trained query encoder to encode raw utterances.
 QPP methods designed for ad-hoc search do not have a special module to understand raw utterances.